apache/cordova-docs/www/docs/de/3.1.0/cordova/contacts/ContactError/contactError.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: ContactError
 ---

 # ContactError

-A `ContactError` -Objekt übergeben, um die `contactError` Rückruf, wenn ein Fehler auftritt.
+A `ContactError` -Objekt übergeben, um die `[contactError](../parameters/contactError.html)` Rückruf, wenn ein Fehler auftritt.

 ## Eigenschaften